edwardjrp/callcenter_manager/README.md

 - cart is missing items edit

-- back links missing in most admin sections

 - Implementar dicontinuado/borrado store, coupons and products/ have to add discontinued to products to allow reimporting

 - socket.io sometimes return 'transport end (undefined)' and ignores messages

 - request.js crashes when destination host is unreachable

-- settings section is missing
+- add olo url to settings section

-- agents section is missing
+- add settings load in node

 - add resports section